Half-Baked-Code/Durbeen/ReferenceBooks/scoring_rubrics/Scoring Rubrics in the Classroom_ Using Performance Criteria for Assessing and Improving Student Performance by Judith A. Arter.md

 ![](_page_100_Figure_5.jpeg)

-- <span id="page-101-0"></span>1.
-Teach students the lANGUAGE they need to speak and think like writers.
+- 1. Teach students the lANGUAGE they need to speak and think like writers.
 - 2. Read, score, and discuss ANONYMOUS sample papers.
 - 3. PRACTICE AND REHEARSE focused revision strategies by
 	- Working with a partner or small group.